build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 ![Modified UI Code](images/SetupUI.jpg)

-Here is how my UI looks when everything is hooked up and the file is opened from the browser: Enter teh criteria like start Year, runtime Minutes, Rating, Number of Votes and the Genres:-<br/>
+Here is how my UI looks when everything is hooked up and the file is opened from the browser: Enter the criteria like start Year, runtime Minutes, Rating, Number of Votes and the Genres:-<br/>

 ![plot](images/myflix1.png)<br/>
 ![plot](images/myflix2.jpg)<br/>